acmumn/thetis/doc/api.md

 **UNIMPLEMENTED**

 `id` is a base-10 integer corresponding to the `db_id` of the user you wish to access.
-Requires an authentication token granting membership privileges to access any user that is not the user whose token was used to make the request.
+Requires an authentication token granting the requisite `user.modify.<field>(db_id)` privileged.
 Takes a parameter `update` containing a user object with one or more fields set.
 Updates those fields on the user with database id `<id>` and returns a canonical user object for that user.

 ### POST `/api/thetis/users/user/new`

 **UNIMPLEMENTED**

-Requires an authentication token granting membership privileges.
+Requires an authentication token granting `user.add`.
 Takes a parameter `user` which is a user object with all fields but `db_id` set.
 Adds the user to the database and returns the canonical user object representing them.

 Other